Rules of Competition

 • The photo must be your own work rather than a team effort.
 You can have help, but it must be your vision and your execution.

-• A designated member of the executive committee screens entries prior to judging and can disqualify or re-categorize an entry.
+• A designated member of the executive committee screens entries prior to judging and, after consultation with the photographer, can disqualify or re-categorize an entry.

 3. Photo-editing restrictions for the Assigned competition

-• Enable members with less advanced skills in photo editing to compete on an equal footing.
+• Enable members with less advanced skills in photo editing to compete more fairly.

 ADJUSTMENTS ALLOWED in the Assigned Category